gregid/standard-resource/docs/lists/updating-lists.md

 The previous examples used the `path` argument to `store.update()` to update a single list.
 But you can update as many lists across as many resources at a single time using these methods.
-In this example, we perform a bulk operation of lists:
+In this example, we perform a bulk operation to replace several lists at the same time:

 ```js
 store.update({